Jayz-yuors/Stock-Insights/README.md

 The project uses the following APIs and data sources:

-- Alpha Vantage API for fetching historical stock prices
+- Yfinance library for fetching historical stock prices
-- yfinance library as a fallback for fetching stock data
+- Alpha Vantage API as a fallback for fetching stock data
 - PostgreSQL database for storing and retrieving stock price data

 The `data_fetcher.py` module handles the data fetching and insertion into the database.